FurretXP/PunchOutWiiManualArchipelago/README.md

+# Please download from the Releases tab.
+I sometimes forget to update the main page.

 Punch-Out!!
 Wii Manual Archipelago

 The goal is to get through all of Career mode and beat Mr. Sandman Title Defense.